neftjs/neft/validators/max.coffee.md

 max
 ===

-Determines the maximum range from number.
+Determines the maximum range for number.

 *value* can be lower or equal maximum.